connectFree/lev/README.markdown

 We have just begun initial development in late August of 2012.
 At the moment development is being lead from Japan.

-Join us on IRC at #lev on freenode.net
+Join us on IRC at #levdev on freenode.net

 Many thanks to the initial luvit team, those who have worked on libuv and of course Mike Pall for LuaJIT.